DataChefHQ/aws-data-landing-zone/API.md

 - *Type:* boolean

-OPTIONAL - Select `LakeFormation` for Lake Formation permissions or `Hybrid` for both IAM and Lake Formation.
+OPTIONAL - Select `true` to use both IAM and Lake Formation for data access, or `false` to use Lake Formation only.

+Defaults to `false`.

 ---